Charlotte Ross: Personal life

+Ross married Michael Goldman in 2003, and they have a son.
 The couple separated in 2008.
 Ross currently resides in Los Angeles.

 Activism

 In 2002, Ross supported PETA's anti-fur campaign by appearing naked in advertisements captioned "I'd Rather Show My Buns Than Wear Fur".

 In 2014, Ross signaled her support to the Animal Legal Defense Fund campaign "National Justice for Animals Week" by filming a video.